 Each party to the contract may, at its own account, apply for additional copies and executed copies, to include complete executed copies following the execution of the deed.
 For the avoidance of having to take recourse to the Seller, costs will be charged as advance payments directly after notarisation of the contract by the Notary, and they have to be paid by the Acquirer promptly.
 This is the main contractual liability.
 Only upon the Notary having received the costs charged, the latter shall be permitted to start with official execution.

-The Seller's commission bases on an individual agreement made with the latter.
-Additionally, the Seller shall bear the costs of the cancellation of encumbrances in the land register which are not taken over as well as possible collection charges incurred only because of the cancellation of encumbrances and possible balance collection charges for disbursement in partial amounts.
+18) The Seller's commission bases on an individual agreement made with the latter.
+The Seller shall bear the costs for approval(s) and ratification(s) of authority caused by the latter, and if applicable the costs for evidence of representation.
+Furthermore, the Seller shall bear the costs of the cancellation of encumbrances in the land register which are not taken over, except for land registry execution fees, as well as possible escrow and administration charges incurred only because of the cancellation of encumbrances and possible balance collection charges for disbursement in partial amounts.

 Commissions are earned, due, and payable at knockdown or at the notarisation of the purchase contract and independent of the further handling.
 A claim for the repayment of the commission shall be excluded unless an official or court approval which is required for the effectiveness of the contract will definitely not be granted.